 Ensure the vehicle ignition is turned off for at least 10 minutes.

 The buzzer will only function (emit sound) after the vehicle ignition is turned off for 10 minutes.

 Turn on the vehicle ignition.

 Wait for 30 seconds with the ignition on.

 The buzzer will sound continuously.

-Place the key fob (badge) in the appropriate recess of the Driver ID reader.
+Place the key fob in the appropriate recess of the Driver ID reader.

-You must use the key fob (badge) that was supplied with the installed Driver ID reader.
+You must use the key fob that was supplied with the installed Driver ID reader.

 If the buzzer does not emit sound during verification:

-- Check the buzzer connection as described in Installing a Driver ID.
+- Check the buzzer connection as detailed above in Installing a buzzer and Installing a Driver ID.